 Work in the Laboratory

-1) Participation on each contact laboratory practical is compulsory and the attendance will be recorded each time.
+1) Participation in each laboratory practical is compulsory and attendance will be recorded each time.
 Students who are unable to take the laboratory exercise(s) are obliged to give a satisfactory oral review of the subject(s) missed during their excused absence (make-up lab).
 Students who missed more than three labs, have to re-take the entire Veterinary and Food Chemistry course (with a new, unfilled Lab Manual) from February 2023.*

-For the make-up lab one should fill (copy and learn) all the missed lab(s) in the Manual and (s)he will be asked a few short questions from the missed lab (ONLINE).
+For the make-up lab (Exercise 13) one should fill (copy and learn) all the missed lab(s) in the Manual and (s)he will be asked a few short questions from the missed lab.
 If they are properly answered then one can get the valid signature(s) for the missed lab(s).
 Note: the exam is not allowed with a missed lab exercise(s).

-2) A thorough theoretical preparation is required to a successful laboratory work!
-Therefore, a precise study of the related section of the laboratory manual and the thematically relevant chapters of the lecture prior each laboratory exercise is a must.
+2) A thorough theoretical preparation is required for a successful laboratory work!
+Therefore, a precise study of the related section of the laboratory manual and the thematically relevant chapters of the lecture before each laboratory exercise is a must.
 The preparedness of students can be checked at any time during the lab course and an unsatisfactory result will be considered as a missed lab exercise.

-3) Wearing an apron (lab coat) and safety goggles is compulsory in the laboratory.
-At the first exercise every student has to choose a permanent place at one of the lab desks.
-The laboratory experiments should be done individually (except group-experiments).
+3) Wearing an apron (lab coat) and safety goggles are compulsory in the laboratory.
+At the first exercise, every student has to choose a permanent place at one of the lab desks.
+The laboratory experiments should be done individually (except group experiments).
 The observations, experimental data, and answers to the questions should be documented instantly in the Manual in the course of the laboratory exercises.
-However, it is highly advisable to write the reaction equations in the Manual prior the given lab (at home).
+However, it is highly advisable to write the reaction equations in the Manual before the given lab (at home).
 The right-hand pages of the Manual are left for that purpose.
-At the end of the exercise the students have to clean the glass vessels and other tools and set back the reagents’ flasks of to their place.
+At the end of the exercise, the students have to clean the glass vessels and other tools and set back the reagents’ flasks to their place.
 Before leaving the laboratory students have to get a valid signature in the Manual from the supervisor.

-4) In order to help the students’ work consultations can be organized.
+4) To help the students’ work consultations can be organized.
 Dates of the consultations will be announced later, as agreed with the students.
 The consultation is not a simple repetition of the given subject but it can assist to its better understanding.

 1) Midterm Test

-A midterm test will be written in the spring-term on
+A midterm test (45 min.) should be written in the spring-term on